andrewpfunk/serverless-tutorial/README.md

 ~~~

 - Click Import variables

-  - This is recommended over including access credentials directly in your code
+Using environment variables is recommended over including access credentials directly in your code.

 Now we are ready to create our second serverless function.